Viktor Hovland Betting Profile: The Sentry - PGA TOUR

 - Last season, one of Hovland's four wins came when he shot -19 at the TOUR Championship.

-- With 1795 points last season, Hovland finished seventh in the FedExCup standings.
+- Hovland ranked seventh in the FedExCup standings with 1795 points last season.

 Hovland's Strokes Gained Rankings